 More About the Program

-The Department of Digital Communication offers programs in which students seriously interested in the wide and varied careers in communication can become personally involved by working with and learning from people both inside and outside the profession.
-The faculty in the department are aware of the skills, which those in the businesses of radio, television, print, public relations, photography, advertising, graphic design and new media demand of incoming professionals in a converging industry.
+The Department of Media Communications offers programs in which students seriously interested in the wide and varied careers in communication can become personally involved by working with and learning from people both inside and outside the profession.
+The faculty in the department are aware of the skills which those in the businesses of radio, television, print, public relations, photography, advertising, graphic design and social media demand of incoming professionals in a converging industry.

 The Sports Information curriculum is designed to whet your appetite by enabling you to enroll as a first-year student in a series of beginning-level courses: Introduction to Mass Media, Visual Communication and the Mass Communications practicum.
 We then begin to shape your writing skills.
 As a sophomore, you will enter our news writing sequence.
 At the beginning of your junior year, now that you have mastered the art of writing, you enter the advanced level coursework in graphic design and video production.

 By the end of your junior year, as a pre-professional, you are ready for courses that are more advanced and internships.
 By the time of your graduation, you will have the beginnings of an impressive résumé, a media portfolio and practical experience in the field.
 Upon graduation, you will have the basic tools, talent and experience necessary to be highly competitive for the many entry-level media slots.